 Kilimanjaro Altitude Sickness which is also called acute mountain sickness is the Physical distress from difficulty in adjusting to the lower oxygen at a higher altitude level.
 Most of the cases in altitude sickness are mild but it can also be life-threatening too.
 The Kilimanjaro Altitude Sickness Symptoms will occur within a few hours after arrival at a higher elevation which has a high-altitude level and includes headache, shortness of breath, nausea, and inability to exercise.
 Sometimes you will need to be moved to the lower altitude to get adjusted to your body.

-Everyone who climbs to the higher altitude will not get altitude sickness if you maintain the proper Health Precaution by practicing Altitude Training For Kilimanjaro and it is also unpredictable as who will be vulnerable to the altitude sickness.
+Everyone who climbs to a higher altitude will not get altitude sickness if you maintain the proper Health precautions by practicing Altitude Training For Kilimanjaro and it is also unpredictable as who will be vulnerable to the altitude sickness.
 The main cause of Kilimanjaro Altitude Sickness would be due to shorter itineraries, as this will not allow you for proper acclimatization and make you feel uncomfortable to intake oxygen.

 Kilimanjaro Altitude Sickness which is also called acute mountain sickness is the Physical distress from difficulty in adjusting to the lower oxygen at a higher altitude level.
 Most of the cases in altitude sickness are mild but it can also be life-threatening too.